cake-lab/PointAR/readme.md

 ## Preprocess Steps

-Please notice that we do not provide generated dataset, but users can use the generation scripts in `datasets/pointar` to generate their own dataset.
-To do so, one must first request access to Matterport3D and Neural Illumination datasets.
-We attached related links shown at the end of the document.

-We provide data generation scripts, the generated data is around 300 GB, takes 3 hours for generation (GPU device, CPU device).

-To start data generation, please first download the Matterport3D and Neural Illumination datasets.
-And then modify the corresponding path in `config.py` file, then use the `gen_data.py` script to start generation.
+One of the key steps in reproducing our work is to generate the transformed point cloud datasets.
+We provide the scripts which can be found in `datasets/pointar` for users to generate their respective datasets.
+At the high level,
+- users should first obtain access to the two open-source datasets (i.e., [Matterport3D]( https://github.com/niessner/Matterport) and [Neural Illumination](https://illumination.cs.princeton.edu) datasets);

-Upon downloaded Matterport3D dataset, please unzip the downloaded zip files and place them in a folder, the file structure should be like `v1/scans/<SCENE_ID>/...`.
-As for the Neural Illumination dataset, please just keep the downloaded zip files, i.e. `illummaps_<SCENE_ID>.zip`, and please them in a folder.
+- download these two datasets to a desirable directory.
+For the Matterport3D dataset, unzip the downloaded zip files and place them in a directory with structure similar to `v1/scans/<SCENE_ID>/...`.
+For the Neural Illumination dataset, just store the downloaded zip files, i.e. `illummaps_<SCENE_ID>.zip`, directly in a directory.
+- modify the corresponding the path variable in `config.py` file to reflect the local directory name;
+- then use the `gen_data.py` script to start generation.

+Note it can take a few hours to generate the entire dataset (~300GB) depending on the GPU devices.

 ## Model Training